 Automated Ingestion & Data Sync Workflows

-Policy & Compliance Boundaries
+Policy & Regulatory Boundary

-Implementation Architecture
+Architecture Overview

 To prevent synchronous bottlenecks, validated payloads are routed through Async Processing & Queue Management layers.
 Message brokers decouple ingestion from downstream database writes, enabling horizontal scaling, backpressure handling, and graceful degradation during peak grant submission windows or end-of-semester inventory audits.